 As far as connection strength goes I didn’t have any issues with that either.
 I read a lot of other reviews saying these had a problem with dropouts, but I never experienced a dropout in regular usage.
-Only when testing the limits of its range did music falter and skip, but as long as my phone was within 20 feet of the earbuds, the connection was fine.
+Only when testing the limits of its range did music falter and skip, but as long as my phone was within 20-ish feet of the earbuds, the connection was fine.

 On the other hand, if you’re going to be watching videos with these, you might want to reconsider as the delay is awful.
-It seemed like the audio would come a full second or two after the video.
+It seems like the audio comes a full second or two after the video.
+This is surprising due to these being compatible with both SBC and AAC, but as our testing shows AAC just doesn’t play well with Android.
+Either way, that’s something to keep in mind if you watch a lot of video on your device.
 But to complete my good-bad-good sandwich, let’s talk about the playback controls because.
 Although they are a little complicated, they work perfectly.
 The right and left earbuds share some controls and differ in others.
 But once you memorize the correct amount of taps and holds, the touch-sensitive earbuds are easy to control.

 Another positive to these earbuds is the battery life.
 B&O claims about four hours of constant playback and nailed it.
 In our testing, we got around 4 hours and 27 minutes.
 While that has been far surpassed in the intervening years since this product came out by something like the Powerbeats Pro which got upwards of 10 hours of constant playback, it still isn’t bad and puts it right in the average battery life of most true wireless options.
 If you have a long commute these will have you covered.
 Then you can just toss them back in the case which will give you another two extra charges before it needs to be recharged via the micro USB port on the back.